Published on

 People, especially programmers, often fail to realise that a significant amount of their time is spent typing on keyboards.
 The time they spend typing is more than the number of mouse clicks they do and the time they spent in thinking code logic.

-On average, a person types around 40 words per minute.
-However, if you are a seasoned programmer with over five years of experience, your typing speed would likely be between 60 and 70 words per minute.
+On average, a person types around 35-40 words per minute.
+However, if you are a professional programmer with over three years of experience, your typing speed would typically range between 50 and 75 words per minute, with some reaching speeds over 100 WPM.

 Ironically, despite being the most time-consuming aspect of our work, keyboard proficiency is often neglected.
 In my case, I rarely paid attention to my typing speed or accuracy.
 However, I can assure you that this seemingly minor skill in your arsenal can have a substantial impact, preventing numerous health-related issues that tend to arise as one grows older in this field.